 Proposed addition:

-3.7.3 Special Assignments On occasion, the University will have a need for a faculty member to serve in an additional role such as a director of an organization or center or in another administrative capacity.
+3.8Faculty with Special Assignments On occasion, the University will have a need for a faculty member to serve in an additional role such as a director of an organization or center or in another administrative capacity.
 The University typically offers a combination of an additional stipend and/or course release time in exchange for faculty serving in these roles.
-All Special Assignments require a contract between the University and the faculty documenting the responsibilities, term length of the position, expected time commitment, and compensation of the position.
+All Special Assignments require a contract between the University and the faculty documenting the responsibilities, term length of the position, expected time commitment, identity of the person with immediate supervisory responsibility, and compensation of the position.

-3.7.3.1.
+3.8.1.
 Faculty should discuss their plans for how to manage the increased time commitment with their supervisor before accepting any special assignment.
-Faculty at the rank of Assistant Professor (i.e., tenure track faculty who have not yet received tenure) or other untenured ranks, such as Lecturer, must obtain the written permission of their department chair before accepting any special assignment given that the time commitment may negatively impact their chances of meeting tenure requirements.
+Faculty at the rank of Assistant Professor (i.e., tenure track faculty who have not yet received tenure or other untenured ranks, such as Lecturer), must obtain the written permission of their department chair before accepting any special assignment given that the time commitment may negatively impact chances of meeting tenure requirements.

-3.7.3.2 Generally special assignments constitute additional service to the University and ordinarily will be included in the service category for annual reviews.
+3.8.2 Generally special assignments constitute service to the University and ordinarily will be included in the service category for annual reviews.

-3.7.3.3 Faculty with a special assignment who have a reduced teaching load are considered to have a full teaching load for the purposes of annual evaluations as well as tenure and/or promotion.
+3.8.3 Faculty with a special assignment who have a reduced teaching load are considered to have a full teaching load for the purposes of annual evaluations as well as tenure and/or promotion.
 Even if teaching a reduced load, faculty must still demonstrate evidence of teaching effectiveness.

+3.8.4 Scholarly and professional contributions derived from the special assignment activity (such as journal publications, conference presentations, etc.) should be considered professional activity for the purposes of annual review, promotion, and/or tenure.
+However, it is still the responsibility of each department and college to determine expectations and appropriate credit for this type of activity.

+Reconcile section 6.4.5

-3.7.3.4 Scholarly and professional contributions derived from the special assignment activity (such as journal publications, conference presentations, etc.) should be considered professional activity for the purposes of annual review, promotion, and/or tenure.
-However, it is still the responsibility of each department and college to determine expectations and appropriate credit for this type of activity.6.4.5 Special Assignments Performance Review (SAPR) In the case of faculty members with special assignments (e.g., department chair, Director of the Speaking Intensive Program, etc.),the person with immediate supervisory responsibility for the special assignment should complete a performance evaluation that specifically speaks to the performance criteria detailed in the faculty member’s original letter of appointment, and submit that evaluation to the faculty member’s department chair for incorporation into the APR.
+6.4.5 Special Assignments Performance Review (SAPR) In the case of faculty members with special assignments (e.g., department chair, Director of the Speaking Intensive Program, etc.),the person with immediate supervisory responsibility for the special assignment should complete a performance evaluation that specifically speaks to the performance criteria detailed in the faculty member’s original letter of appointment, and submit that evaluation to the faculty member’s department chair or dean (in the case of department chairs) for incorporation into the APR.
 While Special Assignments vary, these assignments are generally additional service activities or projects and ordinarily will be included in the service category for the annual review evaluation.